It’s not talent or word power that make writers successful; it’s staying power. Here are our 7 best tips to thrive as a writer in the coming decade.

 1. Dream Big; Act Small

 Setting unrealistic writing goals is a sure-fire way to make your writing dream unattainable.
-For example, starting the year with a resolution to write 1000 words per day, every day, on top of a day job, isn’t going to cut it.
+For example, starting the year with a resolution to write 1000 words per day, on top of a day job, isn’t going to cut it.
 That’s what Steven King manages after decades of full-time writing and over two dozen blockbusters to his name.

 Your goals must be achievable.
 You can always up or lower the count if you find your initial goal isn’t working.
 Work out what works for you, rather than give up on your big dream.